 Skip to contents

-The Index of Disparity (IDIS) is a relative measure of inequality that shows the average difference between each subgroup and the setting average, in relative terms.
+The index of disparity (IDIS) is a relative measure of inequality that shows the average difference between each subgroup and the setting average, in relative terms.
 In the unweighted version (IDISU), all subgroups are weighted equally.

 Usage